Data-aided Underwater Acoustic Ray Propagation Modeling: Introduction

 \section{Introduction}

-The acoustic propagation in a typical ocean environment exhibits strong spatial and temporal variability.
-The ability to effectively model ocean acoustic propagation is vital in many oceanic applications, and therefore necessary although often challenging.
-The multipath structure of an ocean environment leads to complicated constructive and destructive interference patterns, with details that are strongly dependent on the environmental parameters.
-Given detailed knowledge of the acoustic source and the ocean environment, many popular acoustic propagation models are able to predict spatial variability of the acoustic field in the ocean~\cite{wang2014review}.

-Applications related to the acoustic propagation modeling in oceans can be broadly categorized into two main classes: \emph{forward} problems and \emph{inverse} problems.
-The forward problems seek to estimate the acoustic field at various receiver locations assuming all required environmental parameters are known~\cite{james2008method, gul2017underwater,llor2012underwater}.
-On the other hand, inferring unknown environmental parameters from acoustic measurements is of interest to the inverse problems~\cite{Chapman2008, chapman2003benchmarking,dosso1993estimation,bonnel2010estimation}.
+Acoustic propagation in typical ocean environments exhibits strong spatial and temporal variability.
+The dynamic nature of oceans across all spatiotemporal scales poses a difficult problem for underwater acoustics.
+The ability to effectively model acoustic propagation is vital in many oceanic applications, and therefore necessary although often challenging.
+Applications related to oceanic acoustic propagation modeling can be broadly categorized into two main classes -- \emph{forward} problems and \emph{inverse} problems.
+The forward problems seek to estimate acoustic fields at various receiver locations given environmental information~\cite{james2008method, gul2017underwater,llor2012underwater}.
+On the other hand, inferring unknown environmental parameters from acoustic measurements is the goal of inverse problems~\cite{Chapman2008, chapman2003benchmarking, dosso1993estimation,bonnel2010estimation}.
 Common inverse problems mainly focus on localization and remote sensing of the ocean environments~\cite{collins1994inverse}.
-As an example, matched field processing~(MFP) is a generalized beamforming method which are widely used in the inversion problems.
-Conventional MFP employs numerical acoustic propagation models to generate field replicas that match to acoustic measurements~\cite{tolstoy2000applications, baggeroer1988matched, baggeroer1993overview}.
+Matched field processing~(MFP) is a generalized beamforming method that is widely used in inverse problems.
+Conventional MFP employs acoustic propagation modeling to search for environmental parameters that generate field replicas matching acoustic measurements~\cite{tolstoy2000applications, baggeroer1988matched, baggeroer1993overview}.

-Well-developed numerical propagation models translate our physical understanding of acoustic propagation into mathematics.
-Most numerical models are derived from the acoustic wave equation~\cite{Jensen2011propagation}.
-Closed-form solution to the wave equation are typically analytically intractable in ocean environments, and so the common strategy used by conventional models is to find approximate solutions that work well in many practical applications~\cite{10.3389/fmars.2021.751327}.
+Physics-based acoustic propagation models estimate acoustic field by leveraging our physical understanding of acoustic propagation.
+Most physics-based models are derived from the acoustic wave equation~\cite{Jensen2011propagation}.
+Closed-form solutions of the wave equation are typically analytically intractable in ocean environments~\cite{10.3389/fmars.2021.751327}.
 There are various widely used approximate solutions to the wave equation, most of which can be seen as variants of the following four groups: ray methods~\cite{Jensen2011}, normal modes~\cite{Jensen2011nm}, parabolic equations~\cite{Jensen2011pb}, and wavenumber integration~\cite{Jensen2011wni}.